marquesafonso/scraping101_py/README.md

 # scraping101_py
-An example of how to scrape a newspaper website using Python, requests and bs4.
+An example of how to scrape a newspapers' website using Python, requests and bs4.

 ## Usage